r3nk/AVR3nk/README.md

 AVR3nk's build environment allows to organize libraries in a single place.
 Static parameters (i.e., parameters which do not change at runtime) are defined as macros in the libraries' header files and can be overridden through individual build settings of applications.
 Furthermore, AVR3nk's build environment allows to declare libraries to be capable of handling various kinds of MCUs.
 This allows to reuse the same library code in different projects which target different AVR devices.

-The build environment is based on [Make]("http://en.wikipedia.org/wiki/Make_(software)") and is controlled via terminal.
+The build environment is based on [Make][make] and is controlled via terminal.
 However, you do not have to write complicated makefiles to get your projects working.
 In order to build a new library or application, you only have to provide a makefile with some basic information, such as source and header files and the project's location in the directory tree.
 Lastly, a custom makefile must include the build environment (a one-liner) to provide the full power of cross-directory builds, recursive builds, device programming, and so on.

 Setup